mvolkmann/blog/src/swift/SwiftUI.md

 when a view is created or first appears.

 1. Place code in the view initializer (`init`).
-1. Attached an `onAppear` view modifier to the outermost view returned by the `body` function.
+1. For synchronous code, attach an `onAppear` view modifier to the outermost view returned by the `body` function.
-1. Attached a `task` view modifier to the outermost view returned by the `body` function.
+1. For asynchronous code, attach a `task` view modifier to the outermost view returned by the `body` function.

 The `task` view modifier takes a closure that is run in an asynchronous content and so can use the `await` keyword.